 - Don’t compare paychecks or promotion opportunities.
 That’s a surefire way to open a divide rather than bringing people together.

 - Have multiple channels to keep everyone involved.
-Don’t just leave it to virtual meetings, have a live chat option, and asynchronous options if your teamwork in different time zones.
+Don’t just leave it to in meetings, have a live chat option, and asynchronous options if your teamwork in different time zones.

 - Understand that different people want different amounts of social interaction.
 Introverts in your team will participate less, and making sessions optional will be a big relief to them.